 Creating listings on eBay is straightforward and they make it easy for you.
 You can check out this handy guide they have for new sellers, you’ll find the best tips for getting started on eBay.

 We love Amazon—you can get almost anything in just two days!
-This popular ecommerce website is arguably one of the world’s largest platforms to sell and buy products on.
+This popular ecommerce website is arguably one of the world’s largest platforms to sell on and buy products from.

 Did you know that small handmade art and craft businesses from around the world can now sell their products on Amazon Handmade?